 Avoid “crying it out” as crying worsens gastric reflux and is distressing to family.
 Bad sleep behaviours do not develop and sleep patterns are easily established once gastric reflux is adequately controlled.

 - However, an important point to note is that with babies who get pain from reflux as well as vomit, it is important to control the pain and acid first before considering the use of thickeners or thickened formulas.
-When the pain/acid is under control with appropriate acid reducing medications, then try the options on the ‘Happy Chucker’ chart.
-Babies who get pain due to reflux all have some degree of oesophagitis (inflammation/ulceration of the oesophagus).
+When the pain/acid is under control with appropriate acid reducing medications, then try the options on the “Happy Chucker” chart.
+Babies who get pain due to reflux may have some degree of oesophagitis (inflammation/ulceration of the oesophagus).
 Studies have shown that although thickeners and thickened formula may reduce the number of episodes they prolong the length of time of the remaining episodes as thickened fluid does not drain as well from the oesophagus.
 It is these prolonged reflux episodes, when they contain acid that can do the most damage.
 However, with the move away from prescribing for GORD by many Health Professionals unless there appears to be significant pain, severe complications, growth issues or difficulties feeding it may be appropriate to discuss thickeners with your Health Professional (doctor, Well Child Provider or dietician).

 *The time frames mentioned for this diet is the length of time that the diet should be trialled for by the breastfeeding mother before deciding that it is not helping and before returning to a normal diet.
 The dairy free diet needs to be a complete removal of these foods as cheating does matter.
 A positive response may be seen earlier than the time frame indicated.
 If the baby has started solids then these also need to be free of dairy.
 If the diet is successful in resolving symptoms then it needs to be continued or another form of feeding considered.
 Breastfeeding is nearly always best for the baby with gastric reflux but the mother’s health is also important, so consider this decision carefully with the help of a paediatrician for future feeding options.

 **For advice on an alternative to standard cow’s milk based formula, please discuss which formula to choose with your Health Professional (doctor, Well Child Provider or dietician) or phone Nutricia on 0800 258 268 to speak to a Dietician.
 If the baby has started solids then these also need to be free of dairy.

 ***Please check the ingredients as some brands of rice cereals, contains milk products.